ibm-cloud-docs/billing-usage/change_pricing_plan.md

 ---

-{:shortdesc: .shortdesc}
-{:tip: .tip}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:ui: .ph data-hd-interface='ui'}
-{:cli: .ph data-hd-interface='cli'}
-{:api: .ph data-hd-interface='api'}
-{:java: .ph data-hd-programlang='java'}
-{:python: .ph data-hd-programlang='python'}
-{:curl: .ph data-hd-programlang='curl'}
-{:go: .ph data-hd-programlang='go'}
-{:javascript: .ph data-hd-programlang='javascript'}
+{{site.data.keyword.attribute-definition-list}}

 # Updating your pricing plan
 {: #changing}

-You can update the pricing plan of an {{site.data.keyword.Bluemix}} service if plan updates are enabled for that specific service.
+You can update the pricing plan of an {{site.data.keyword.Bluemix}} service if plan updates are enabled for the specific service.
 For example, you might want to upgrade or reduce your pricing plan.
 You can update the service's pricing plan from the service instance dashboard.
 {: shortdesc}

 Are you looking for details about upgrading your account type?
 See [Upgrading your account](/docs/account?topic=account-upgrading-account) for more information.